One Source of Train Times and Fares for All

 For a while, finding out about different train services, schedules, stations, fares and connections, was a nightmare.
 If you needed advance information -- or wanted to know which station to turn up at -- you had to telephone and face long waits on hold or hours of busy signals.

-These private companies are now part of The Association of Train Operating Companies (ATOC) and one of the great services they provide together is National Rail Enquiries - thank goodness for the Internet.
+These private companies are now part of The Rail Delivery Group (RDG) and one of the great services they provide together is National Rail Enquiries - thank goodness for the Internet.

 How to Use UK National Rail Enquiries to Find Train Schedules and Fares